fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/AzureRM.Resources.md

 Removes a credential from an application.

 ### [Remove-AzureRmADApplication](Remove-AzureRmADApplication.md)
-Deletes the azure active directory application.
+Deletes the Azure Active Directory application.

 ### [Remove-AzureRmADServicePrincipal](Remove-AzureRmADServicePrincipal.md)
-Deletes the azure active directory service principal.
+Deletes the Azure Active Directory service principal.

 ### [Remove-AzureRmADSpCredential](Remove-AzureRmADSpCredential.md)
 Removes a credential from a service principal.